siteckris/scripts/Git.md

  - ./git (the local history of saved unmodified files)
  - Working directory (changes made to saved files live here)
  - Index/staging, sometimes reffered to as the cache (file changes ready to be commited to the next project snapshot lives here)

-# Naming

-**snapshot** - Every time you ´git commit´ to your project, you create a snapshot of all the files, history and metadata in that specific point in time

-**repo** - short for reposetory

 # Common git commands